Proof-of-Work vs Proof-of-Stake: Two Ways to Secure a Blockchain

 Both systems share a common vulnerability in principle: if a single entity controls the majority of the network's deciding resource, they can attempt to manipulate the chain.
 This is called a 51% attack.

-In Proof-of-Stake, an attacker would need to acquire more than half of all staked coins.
+In Ethereum's Proof-of-Stake, different attacks need different shares of the total stake: about one-third can stall finality, around half can dominate which chain is chosen, and two-thirds could finalize an attacker's chain — each tier progressively more expensive.
 On a large network this is also extraordinarily expensive.
-Additionally, slashing means that a detected attacker can have their stake destroyed by the protocol — making the attack financially self-destructive.
+Additionally, slashing means attackers who commit provable offences — like signing conflicting blocks or votes — have their stake destroyed by the protocol; other attack styles would rely on the community coordinating a response, which still leaves the attacker's capital exposed.
 However, PoS introduces additional complexities: validator concentration (a few large entities controlling much of the stake) can erode decentralization, and the security model depends on the coin retaining significant economic value.

 Side-by-Side Trade-offs: No Clear Winner